ranjitharavindra1522-cloud/python-for-data-analysis/README.md

 ## Author

-*Project completed as part of the Herovired Python Program.*
+*Project completed as part of the Herovired Data Scienec Program.*